An Evening with Michael Bublé

 An Evening with Michael Bublé was the sixth concert tour by Canadian singer Michael Bublé.
-Launched in support of his tenth studio album, Love (2018), the tour began on February 13, 2019, in Tampa and is currently slated to play 151 shows throughout North America, Europe and Australia.
+Launched in support of his tenth studio album, Love (2018), the tour began on February 13, 2019, in Tampa and played 152 shows throughout North America, Europe and Australia.

 Background

 Following the announcement of his son's cancer diagnosis, Bublé took a break from recording and touring.
 In the spring of 2018, it was revealed the singer completed recording his tenth album and retirement rumors began to spread, as he mentioned his family was his main priority and he no longer had the desire for fame.
 He performed a few spot stadium concerts in Dublin, London and Sydney during the summer of 2018.
 The tour was officially announced November 2018 on the singer's Instagram.
 Jokingly referred to as the "Don't Believe the Rumors Tour" or the "Don't Stop the Rumors Tour", Bublé and his publicist confirmed there were no plans to retire.
 Shortly after the tour was announced, PBS released the singer's concert special, "Tour Stop 148".
 Airing November 24, 2018, the special was featured as an installment of the station's long-running series, Great Performances.

 During an interview with Billboard, Bublé expressed his excitement with returning to touring.
 He stated:"I'm going to go back to what I was made to do.
 I'm going to come back to a world that needs love and romance and laughter more than it has in a long time.
 I'm going to be a conduit to that.
 This is the greatest record I've ever made."